2004 © Maxim Tabachnik

 Mosaic of Dionysus

 This mosaic (2nd–3rd cc.) depicts Dionysus, god of wine and festivity, reclining with a cup and staff in a rocky setting.
 His image symbolizes pleasure, rebirth, and the luxurious ideals of the Roman elite.
-In Greece, the cult of Dionysus played a central role in ritual ecstasy, theater, and the promise of liberation from ordinary life—ideas later adapted in Rome, where Dionysus (Bacchus) embodied both cultivated luxury and divine protection.
+In Greece, the cult of Dionysus played a central role in ritual ecstasy and theater.
+In Rome, Dionysus (Bacchus) embodied both cultivated luxury and divine protection.
 Such mosaics in private villas signaled refinement, status, and the owner’s connection to timeless mythic joy.

 Explore by type and place